segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Once you finish filling out the event details, click **Continue** to go to the Test and Publish screen.
 On this screen you can test your event to confirm that it works as expected before you publish it.

-Test your events by clicking around on your website in the iframe, and doing things that should trigger the event.
+Test your events by clicking around on your website in the iframe, and doing things on the iframe-version of your site that should trigger the event.

 - When the event fires, a green icon appears in the Test Status column.
 - If the event fires, but does not contain any properties you created, the Test Status lists the errors.
-- If the event does not fire the Test Status remains grey.
+- If the event does not fire, the Test Status remains grey.

 If something doesn't look right, click **Back** to return to the Build screen and edit your tags.